Charlene Manchester Barton, LADC LSW: Private Practitioner

 I am also experienced in working in substance abuse.
 Whether it be the person who is struggling with addiction or those that love the person struggling, I address this with helping everyone understand the disease and find the strengths that they bring to what is often a heartbreaking battle.

 I accept most insurances including MaineCare.
 I look forward to providing counseling services that benefit the entire family.
+At this time, I am offering telehealth appointments only.
 Please call 207-305-0939 for an appointment.